troy-skim/text-analysis-exercise/README.md

 ### How to test your work

 Automated tests that can help determine whether you have done the work correctly have been included within the `test` directory.
-Use them as follows:
+Use them as follows.
+A [video tutorial](https://www.youtube.com/watch?v=Af6Ka0Bmflo) shows how to do this and overcome any problems:

 - Click the Run and Debug icon in the Visual Studio Code activity bar, then click the play button to run your code without using the automated tests.
 Do this prior to running the tests to make sure your program seems to behave correctly yourself.
 - Open the relevant test file, located within the `test` directory.